 The Nature Conservancy understands how detrimental invasive species can be to native species, local economies and conservation efforts.
 That is why controlling invasive species is a priority in Kentucky, where our staff addresses the threat in several ways:

-In most cases, the process of removing invasive species and restoring native habitat can take years and only with regular monitoring in place.
+In most cases, the process of removing invasive species and restoring native habitat can take years and is successful only with regular monitoring in place.

-In Kentucky, the Conservancy leads the way in combating an invasive pest threatening large stands of Eastern hemlocks which shade mountain streams, and support salamanders, birds, mammals, aquatic insects and fish.
-At the Bad Branch Nature Preserve, the Conservancy has treated thousands of trees for hemlock wooly adelgid, an insect native to Asia that threatens hemlock forests throughout eastern North America.
+In Kentucky, TNC leads the way in combating an invasive pest threatening large stands of Eastern hemlocks which shade mountain streams and support salamanders, birds, mammals, aquatic insects and fish.
+At the Bad Branch Nature Preserve, TNC has treated thousands of trees for hemlock wooly adelgid, an insect native to Asia that threatens hemlock forests throughout eastern North America.
 This work, which covers 250 acres, represents the largest project of its type in Kentucky and goes farther than similar efforts around the nation.